 3. Known errors with loading from time to time, this admittedly has frustrated me at best of times.
 (Update 14/04/2016: in the last 12 months of running Disqus, I’ve not had any problems with slow loading or comments not loading at all, which is a step in the right direction).

 Disqus vs WordPress Comment System, the verdict!

 Changing from native WordPress comments to Disqus or anything else is a big decision to make, especially if you’ve built up a decent community on your blog where your audience is used to what you already have in place.

-In an ideal situation, you might want to get their thoughts and opinions first before making the switch.
+In an ideal situation, you might want to get their thoughts and opinions first before making such a change.
 Simply send out an email asking for feedback on whether a change over to Disqus would benefit them.

-There are some pitfalls of using Disqus as I’ve outlined above, however, this hasn’t stopped the drones of bloggers and website owners who have already made the switch from the native WordPress comment system to Disqus, and not just big popular blogs, but the smaller blogs are doing it too.
+There are some pitfalls of using Disqus as I’ve outlined above, however, this hasn’t stopped the drones of bloggers and website owners who have already made the switch from the native WordPress comment system to Disqus, and not just the well known blogs and news sites either.

 Of course, that’s not to say just because everyone else is switching over so should you, it’s to say that Disqus works.